 September stress and 5 quick wins to keep you sane

-I’m not sure if any of you lovely readers caught my Facebook Live this week, but I have been complaining about the ‘September stress’, I have been feeling.
+At this time of year, it is totally natural to feel some ‘September stress’.
 Everything I see on social media seems to suggest that EVERYONE is so ‘on it’ and ‘raring to go’ with the start of the academic year.
 Personally, I am struggling to get back in to routine after the summer holidays and barely remember what day it is!

 Therefore, I have decided to write this post as a little pep talk to myself and also a reminder to anyone who is also feeling a little overwhelmed and not quite so organised as they would like.
 Here a five things that I am focussing on this week to get me back in the groove and my priorities in order.